 Now this one’s the Sega Master System cover and as you can see, it’s definitely the most brutal one.
 They’ve doubled the spikes and the blood on this one and it could perfectly be a death metal album cover.

 But as always, it’s time to boot this sucker:

-After choosing which mode to play, you then have three teams to choose from along with the portraits of their respective captain and the stats below.
-There are only three major stats: Stamina, Power and Skill.
-Stamina is the energy each player has to tackle other players and to shoot the ball.
-It goes down everytime one of your players is tackled by an opponent; Power is the force each player employs when tackling an opponent, the stronger your player is, the more stamina the other player will lose when tackled; and Skill is used when performing any action, the higher it is, the more chances your player has in performing said action, whether it’s tackling other players or shooting the ball.
+After choosing which mode to play, you then have 3 teams to choose from along with the portraits of their respective captain and the stats below.
+There are only 3 major stats: Stamina, Power and Skill.
+Stamina is the energy each player uses to tackle other players and to shoot the ball.
+It goes down everytime one of your players is tackled by an opponent.
+Power is the force each player employs when tackling an opponent, the stronger your player is, the more stamina the other player will lose when tackled.
+Skill is used when performing any action, the higher it is, the more chances your player succeeds in performing said action, whether it’s tackling other players or shooting the ball.
 Power seems to be the most important stat in the game because the AI tends to perform better when controlling teams with high power.

-Speedball, according to its devs, was based on the 1975 movie Rollerball (but it’s not an official adaptation of) and it shows, right down to the spikes (but not the roller skates nor the bikes).
+Speedball, according to its devs, was based on the 1975 movie Rollerball (but it’s not an adaptation of it) and it shows, right down to the spikes (but not the roller skates or the bikes).
 The Amiga version not only has better graphics but also digitized sound effects and music, although the controls remain the same and the AI’s more polished, resulting in a harder difficulty.

 Speedball received critical acclaim and it was very successful among the public (as with almost every Bitmap Brothers’ title).
 But it was quickly surpassed by its vastly superior sequel (which we’ll review in a later date).